 myVegas (and other reward games)

 My favourite tip, before you head to Las Vegas download the following free games on both iOS and Android and collect the gold coins.
-The more gold coins you have the more rewards you can redeem in Vegas.
+The more gold coins you have the more rewards you can redeem and save money in Vegas!

 Over the years we’ve redeemed free buffets, cocktails, attraction tickets and more.
 On the myVegas slots, you can redeem three premium rewards in a 30 day period and unlimited regular rewards.

 There are a couple of other games you can also play including Wynn Slots.
 Where you can redeem your points to book complimentary rooms and buffets.
 Do make sure if you have enough ‘gems’ for hotel stays you book them in one go.
 As the app doesn’t allow for further add ons.